How to Make and Assemble Envelope Liners

 Do the liners come pre-cut?

-No — this is a digital template, so you print and cut them yourself.
-That's what keeps it affordable and lets you make as many as you need.
+No. This is a digital template, so you print and cut them yourself.
+That keeps it affordable and lets you make as many as you need.

 Why only glue the top triangle?

 So the flap still folds naturally.
-Gluing the whole liner stiffens the flap and makes it awkward to close; anchoring just the top keeps everything moving the way an envelope should.
+Gluing the whole liner stiffens the flap and makes it awkward to close; anchoring only the top keeps everything moving the way an envelope should.

 Where can I print them?